Tensor network trial states for chiral topological phases in two dimensions and a no-go theorem in any dimension: Transforming a TNS with auxiliary variables on sites to a TNS with auxiliary variables on edges

 The tensor $T_{{\bf x}}$ must have degree $0$, namely it must be a sum of terms with an even total number of Grassmann variables and physical fermions.
 Finally, the physical state, which is a state in $\bigotimes_{{\bf x}\in \mathbb{Z}^2} \hilb_{{\bf x}}$, is defined as ${\rm Tr} \left[ \bigotimes_{{\bf x}} T_{{\bf x}} \right]$, where one traces over all the auxiliary spaces $V^{h,v}$ using the canonical evaluation map (see also Fig.~\ref{fig:fig2}-left).

-The Gaussian TNS that we exhibit in the main text have not been expressed in the form of local tensors attached to the sites ${\bf x} \in \mathbb{Z}^2$.
+The Gaussian TNS that we exhibit in Section \ref{sec:tns} have not been expressed in the form of local tensors attached to the sites ${\bf x} \in \mathbb{Z}^2$.
 Instead, they are translation-invariant Gaussian states of the form